Derwent Island House

 The house stands within a period garden that has now been restored.
 The interiors are furnished in neoclassical style.

 Derwent Island is the most northerly island in Derwent Water.
 It is also the largest, but that doesn't mean it is big!
 The island measures just 250m (820 feet) long and 150m (492 feet) wide.

 Derwent Island House is tenanted but is open to visitors on set days throughout the year.
 Pre-booking is essential - please check with the National Trust website for details.
 Visitors cross to the island in canoes attached together in pairs to form rafts.

 You do need to paddle yourself, but each canoe trip has two qualified canoeing instructors, so don't worry if you are a novice canoeist!
-It takes just 5 easy minutes of paddling to reach Derwent Island.
+It takes just five easy minutes of paddling to reach Derwent Island.
 When you arrive your tour guide will take you on a tour of the house that takes about 45 minutes.
 You are then free to explore the island.
-Your stay on the island is about 2 hours, plus another 30 minutes for your trip there and back.
+Your stay on the island is about two hours, plus another 30 minutes for your trip there and back.